-Children with autism have delays in their ability to communicate but, as with all symptoms, these delays vary.
-These symptoms can range in severity with symptoms including the inability to produce language to the late onset of speech from two to four years of age.
+Children with autism have delays in their ability to communicate but, as with all characteristics, these delays vary.
+These characteristics can range in severity with characteristics including the inability to produce language to the late onset of speech from two to four years of age.
 If your child is not using language or has limited language, it is incredibly important to get an autism screening as early as possible.

 ABA Therapy and Communication

 ABA therapy is the only evidence-based treatment for communication deficits in children with autism.
 ABA therapists assess WHY language is not occurring, then create a tailored treatment plan to increase communication.
 Until a family has worked intensively with an ABA team and speech therapy specialist, they should not rule out their child’s ability to speak.

 How do People with ASD Communicate?